 Phase 1: Service Planning

-The Protection from Harm system is expected to be implemented in the third quarter of 2014.
-It will include incident reporting, investigations and plans of correction.
+The Protection from Harm phase will include incident reporting, investigations and plans of correction.
 Titan will include the Incident & Investigation (I&I) system, I&I report polling process, alert reporting process and required reports.

 How will TITAN impact my job?

 Everyone will use Titan in a different way.
 We will have a better idea of how specific jobs will use Titan as we continue to build the system.

 Training will be provided on Titan in your region with each stage of implementation.
 You can find training information on the Training page of the Titan website.